nus-cs2103-AY2021S1/ip/docs/README.md

 `Great!
 I have marked this task as done:
 [T][✘] sleep`

+### Feature 6 Search tasks using keywords
+Find tasks matching the keywords.

 ### `find` - find tasks

 Find tasks matching the keywords.